What's Up Today: Thursday, December 15

 Marine Forecast

-Today: NNE wind 8 to 10 kt becoming ENE in the afternoon.
-Winds could gust as high as 21 kt.
-Mostly cloudy.
+Today: E wind 23 to 25 kt, with gusts as high as 40 kt.
+Rain.
 Seas 1 ft or less.

-Tonight: E wind 11 to 14 kt increasing to 16 to 19 kt after midnight.
+Tonight: NE wind 14 to 17 kt becoming N 11 to 14 kt.
 Winds could gust as high as 29 kt.
-Rain, mainly after midnight.
+Rain likely, mainly before 9pm.
 Seas 1 ft or less.

 Coastal Water Temperature: 49°F.